Thinking about attending a coding bootcamp at Lighthouse Labs?

 The 2019 Lighthouse Labs Student Outcomes report shows that 93% of graduates are hired within 120 days of bootcamp completion, at an average starting salary ranging between $45,000 – $52,000.

 I would say that the graduate hire rate is quite accurate.
-Unless you were absolutely terrible at bootcamp and have no social skills whatsoever, most people who wanted a job after bootcamp got a job.
+Unless you were absolutely terrible at bootcamp and had no social skills whatsoever, most people who wanted a job after bootcamp got a job.

 Lighthouse Labs vs Traditional University Degree